iamhitarth/hitarthsharma.com/src/posts/2020-09-19--hipster/index.md

 But I think I get it now.

-I get how "pop stuff" while sounding good can be predictable.
+I get how "pop stuff" while _feeling_ good can be predictable.
 And predictable is boring.

 > Give people what they want.
 Not what they expect.
 >